ChrisChasm/multiply-widget/README.md

 - **Interactive Dropdowns**: Choose the initial number of Christian groups (1-20) and the time period for reproduction (1-24 months)
 - **Visual Bar Chart**: See the exponential growth visualized across 10 years
 - **Responsive Design**: Works on mobile and desktop devices
+- **Multilingual Support**: Display the widget in different languages (English and Spanish supported)
 - **Easy to Embed**: Simple to add to any website

 ## Demo